When PMS becomes something more: perimenopause changes

 What this page is / isn't

 This page explains how PMS changes during perimenopause and helps you track the transition.
 It does not provide medical advice or treatment recommendations.
-If symptoms are severe, please consult a healthcare provider.
+If symptoms are severe, please consult a physician.

 References